 John M. Horack

 John M. Horack, Ph.D., is the inaugural holder of the Neil Armstrong Chair in Aerospace Policy at The Ohio State University, with tenured, full-professor appointments in the College of Engineering’s Mechanical and Aerospace Engineering department and the John Glenn College of Public Affairs.
-A 30-year veteran of the spaceflight industry, Dr. Horack also currently serves as senior advisor to the President of the International Astronautical Federation, and is a globallyrecognized leader in space-based research, flight hardware development, program management,
+A 30-year veteran of the spaceflight industry, Dr. Horack also currently serves as senior advisor to the President of the International Astronautical Federation, and is a globallyrecognized leader in space-based research, flight hardware development, program management, and space policy.

 Prior to joining Ohio State in 2016, he served for four years as Vice President of Teledyne Brown Engineering’s Space Systems group in Huntsville, Alabama, with responsibility for overseeing all government and commercial Space programs, including Science, International Space Station Payload Operations, Test Support, Flight Hardware, Launch Vehicle and Component Development, and Earth Imaging.